 Enslaved people also participated in religious life on the property.
 They helped prepare for feast days and religious services at St. Charles Borromeo Church and in the Jesuits’ house chapel, and assisted in the services themselves.
 Philadie, Sally Gough, and all the Gough children were baptized in St. Charles Borromeo Church, and Philadie and Rachel had their First Communions there.
 They also attended catechism classes led by the Jesuits.

-This image, taken from the memoir of Albert Biever, S.J., depicts a Jesuit standing with an unnamed man who was previously enslaved at St. Charles College.
+This image, taken from the memoir of Albert Biever, S.J., depicts a diocesan priest standing with an unnamed man who was previously enslaved at St. Charles College.
+We believe the image was taken in Cloutierville, Louisiana, in 1914.
 We have not yet been able to identify who this man is.
 His anonymity is emblematic of the violence that slaveholding wrought, not just to individual Black people, but also to the historical record about their lives.
 We hope that we will one day be able to identify him by name and tell his story, and we honor his life and memory as we work to learn more about the lives of people enslaved to the Jesuits at St. Charles College.

 Jesuits offered enslaved people in Grand Coteau small so-called “tips” and “treats” in an attempt to incentivize them to continue working hard and without complaint.
 They were granted short periods of time off, such as Sundays, or parts of some feast days.
 On Sundays and feast days their owners sometimes permitted them to partake in finer foods than what they usually provided.
 A little less than a pint of whiskey when they worked well or on a special occasion, small monetary gifts, or candy for the children, at the new year and on Sundays, etc., were intended to discourage enslaved people from resisting their enslavement or turning against their owners.